Can dogs cry? Do dogs get sad, or is it a health warning sign?

 When humans cry, we emote with more than just our eyes.

-Dogs often “cry” with vocalizations, such as whines, whimpers, or barks.
-Puppies learn these vocal queues early on to get attention from their mom (whether canine or human).
+Dogs often express sadness or “cry” with vocalizations, such as whining, whimping, or barking.
+Puppies learn these vocal cues early on to get attention from their mom (whether canine or human).

-Dogs continue to use these vocal tools to express a need (such as food or a bathroom break) or an emotion (such as fear, dominance, or anxiety).
+Dogs continue to use these vocal cues to express needs (such as food or a bathroom break) or emotions (such as fear, dominance, or anxiety).

 Dogs often whimper or whine at night, which frustrates sleepy owners.
 When the family is asleep, your pooch might feel lonely or bored.